 Aruna facilitated a series of workshops titled, ‘I heart my Body’ for women with varied abilities (Oct.2015 – March 2016).
 The project won the ‘Social Change through Creativity’ grant from Fairfield City Council.
 The workshops culminated in a ‘Creative Forum’ on March 5th, 2016 in Cabramatta, to mark International Women’s Day.
 The project partners were CORECS, Cabramatta and SEVA International Inc.,

-In 2014, Aruna facilitated a workshop series for mums & bubs at the 'Family Creative Hub' at Information & Cultural Exchange, ICE, Parramatta, NSW.
+Aruna has facilitated workshops for mums & bubs at the 'Family Creative Hub' at Information & Cultural Exchange, ICE, Parramatta, NSW, for children at primary schools in Bankstown as part of HeART Links program, and for women at SSI and other community programs.

 Silambam-Sydney School of Indian Traditional Dance

 At Silambam-Sydney, founded in May 2009, Aruna offers ongoing training in Bharatanatyam to students of all ages.
-Classes are held on Wednesday and Thursday evenings at Liverpool Public School Hall, Liverpool, and on Saturday mornings at Hurlstone Agricultural High School (Dance Studio), Glenfield, NSW.
+Classes are held on Wednesday and Thursday evenings at Liverpool Public School Hall, Liverpool, and on Saturday mornings at Glenfield Public School Hall, Glenfield, NSW.
 Besides the practice and theory of Bharatanatyam, Silambam also offers a holistic experience for a value-based and disciplined approach to life.
 Children, youth and adults enjoy learning in a friendly atmosphere.
 Classes cater to both beginners and students at an advanced level.